EthanDKwan/Stock-Tracker-Website/README.md

 The casual stock trader/investor often does not continuously monitor stock movements or incorporate short-term price changes (e.g., due to news, financial reports, or patents).
 Instead, they may buy a market-conglomerate ETF and adopt a "set-and-forget" strategy.
 While effective, this raises the question: Can a more informed trading strategy be implemented to help while requiring minimal attention, knowledge, and time?

 Concept:
-This project explores a semi-automated, rule-based trading algorithm that:
+This project features a semi-automated, rule-based trading algorithm that:

 - Runs continuously in the background.